Presentation in the discipline "art" on the topic "ancient mesopotamia". Artistic culture of the interfluve Mesopotamia mhk

 To download an archive with a document, enter a five-digit number in the field below and click the "Download archive" button

-The formation of Mesopotamia (the interfluve of the Tigris and Euphrates) and its social structure.
-Prehistory of Mesopotamia: Sumerian-Akkadian culture.
+The formation of Mesopotamia (between the Tigris and Euphrates) and its social structure.
+Prehistory of Mesopotamia: Sumero-Akkadian culture.
 Worldview: cults, beliefs, writing, literature and mythology.
 Technical advances, construction and architecture.

 abstract, added 06/29/2009

 The emergence and development of the culture of Mesopotamia, its significance for world culture.
-Culture of the Sumerian-Akkadian state: cuneiform, science, mythological tales, architecture, art.
+Culture of the Sumero-Akkadian state: cuneiform writing, science, mythological legends, architecture, art.
 Ancient and New Babylon, Assyrian culture, Mesopotamian mythology.

 abstract, added 03/01/2010

 The most ancient culture of the peoples of Mesopotamia: Babylonian-Assyrian, Sumerian-Akkadian.
-The rise of cities, the invention of cuneiform, chronology.
-The cult and its features.
+The heyday of cities, the invention of cuneiform writing, chronology.
+Cult and its features.
 Scientific knowledge: medicine, mathematics, literature, development of astronomy and astrology.

 abstract, added 12/17/2010

-How culture arose in the Tigris and Euphrates Mesopotamia, the main stages of its development.
-The culture of Sumer, its writing, science, mythological tales, art.
-Culture of Assyria: military structure, writing, literature, architecture, art.
+How culture arose in the Mesopotamia of the Tigris and Euphrates, the main stages of its development.
+Culture of Sumer, its writing, science, mythological legends, art.
+Assyrian culture: military structure, writing, literature, architecture, art.

 abstract, added 04/02/2007

-The Sumerians believed that they were created by the gods to make sacrifices to them and work for them.
+The belief of the Sumerians that they were created by the gods in order to make sacrifices to them and work for them.
 Development of religion and mythology in Mesopotamia.
 Writing, literature and science, the first Sumerian hieroglyphs.
 Architectural forms of Sumerian architecture.

 abstract, added 01/18/2010

-The flourishing of the culture and art of Mesopotamia during the existence of the Assyrian power.
-The dominant role of religion in the ideological life of Ancient Mesopotamia.
+The heyday of the culture and art of Mesopotamia during the existence of the Assyrian state.
+The dominant role of religion in the ideological life of ancient Mesopotamia.
 The role of writing in the formation of the culture of ancient society.
-Decline of Mesopotamian civilization.
+The decline of the Mesopotamian civilization.

 presentation, added 04/06/2013

-The origins of the cultures of Mesopotamia and Rus'.
+The origin of the cultures of Mesopotamia and Rus'.
 Religious factors in the formation of the culture of Mesopotamia and Kievan Rus.
 Education and science.
 Literature.
-Chronicles are a special genre of ancient Kiev literature.
+Chronicles are a special genre of ancient Kievan literature.
 Architecture.
 Features of the art of Assyria and Kievan Rus.

 test, added 12/24/2007